solislemuslab/lab-dynamics/lab-guidelines.md

     - accept that at the beginning I may heavily edit your manuscripts.
 Don't feel discouraged!
 It is part of the learning process that we accept feedback from peers.
 My manuscripts are also edited by colleagues and co-authors all the time
     - work hard on the first complete draft of the manuscript before you share it with co-authors.
 You do not want to share a document that is half-baked or not easy to read.
 You want to be respectful of your co-authors' time by putting your best work forward
     - check out the [resources](https://github.com/solislemuslab/lab-dynamics/blob/master/resources.md) such as [10 simple rules for concise scientific writing](https://aslopubs.onlinelibrary.wiley.com/doi/full/10.1002/lol2.10165) by Scott Hotaling
+    - acknowledge that it is our job as communicators to connect with different audiences (statisticians, biologists, general public) and communicating our ideas effectively is not an "extra burden", it is at the core of our work as scientists

 ### Manuscripts
 - By the time that you finish your first complete version of the manuscript (to send to co-authors), I expect that your manuscript will